musiciansXchange

 🎵 Upload and Share Your Music — No Fancy Setup Required

 Record your part however you want — in a DAW, on your phone, on a portable recorder, it doesn't matter.
-Upload it as a WAV or MP3.
+Upload it as a WAV, MP3, AIFF, FLAC, M4A, or AAC.
 Share it with collaborators.
 They download it, record their part with whatever tools they have, and upload it back.
 Nobody has to buy new software.
 Nobody has to learn a new app.
 Just music in, music out.

 This is the big one.
-Every recording you upload is versioned automatically.
-You can see the full history of a track — who uploaded what, when, and what changed.
-You can A/B compare versions side by side.
-You can roll back to an earlier version if something goes wrong.
+Every recording you upload is identified by its actual audio, not just its filename — so the platform always knows which one is genuinely current, even if two people both called their upload "final."
+You can see the full history of a track, A/B compare versions side by side, and roll back to an earlier one if something goes wrong.

 🔍 Find Your Collaborators